 1. Justin Bieber

 Say what you will about this young pup, there is no denying that he has found a place in our collective consciousness.
 Being discovered on Youtube in 2008 literally put Bieber on the fast track to superstardom.
 Rapper Usher and pop singer Justin Timberlake even battled it out over who got to sign the boy.
 In the end, Usher won out and stadiums full of braces-clad ‘Beliebers’ were born.

 2. Walk off the Earth

-I first saw these guys on Saturday Night Live and was less than impressed with the performance, but you gotta hand it to them–this engaged couple who met at Berklee College of Music in Boston really knew how to market themselves.
+I first saw these guys on Saturday Night Live and was less than impressed with the performance, but you have to hand it to them–this engaged couple who met at Berklee College of Music in Boston really knew how to market themselves.
 A blend of Youtube videos, Reddit discussions and appearances on the Ellen DeGeneres Show brought this duo into the public eye.
 Walk into your average North American mall and you’re bound to hear Karmin coming through the airwaves.

 Discover more Youtube stars here.